cambrozak/bpl001/doc/03-lesson-plan.md

-#Session Three: Line Following, More Programming, Debugging
+#Session Three: Line Following, More Programming, The Art of Debugging

 ###Lab: Line Following (15min)
 ####_**Objective: Students load and manipulate a simple program that uses Phototransistor inputs to follow lines**_